 Telephone 0116 277 3796 to book matches.

-Built with sides which slope at 45 degrees to an average depth of six feet and then back up at 45 degrees to the island, one of the main features of Mixed Fish Lake is that it saw the addition four years ago of some 200 young barbel which now top the 3lb mark and are caught regularly and proving a hit with anglers.
+Built with sides which slope at 45 degrees to an average depth of six feet and then back up at 45 degrees to the island, one of the main features of Mixed Fish Lake is that it saw the addition five years ago of some 200 barbel which now top the 6lb mark and are caught regularly and have proved a great hit with anglers.

 Those who fish this lake say they love the barbel because they give a really good account of themselves.
 Most of the barbel fall to baits of meat or pellets.